bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 ## Steps to request quota increase

 ### Step 1: Access the Platform Product Registry
-Go to the [Platform Product Registry](https://registry.developer.gov.bc.ca/).
-Through dashboard of the product you wish to increase the quota.
+Access the [Platform Product Registry](https://registry.developer.gov.bc.ca/) and use the dashboard of your chosen product to adjust the quota.

 ### Step 2: Identify page and potential changes for each section
 The product page has different sections: